Your gut isn't broken.

 I'm Christian and I'm not sure hypnotherapy is allowed for me.

-That is a reasonable question, taken seriously.
-The short version: the focused state we use in a session is not a spiritual state.
-It is the same calm, narrow attention you have probably been in while praying through a Psalm slowly, or while reading a long passage of scripture carefully — awake, alert, your own.
-The clinical work is on the body's learned signal, not on the spirit.
+That is a reasonable question, seriously, and you can find an in-depth answer in the Christian Hypnotherapy Guide.
+The short version: the focused mental state we use in a session is not a spiritual state.
+It is the same calm, narrow attention you have experienced when engrossed in a good book, or a good story, or in contemplation — you are still awake, aware, your own master.
+Hypnotherapy works on the physical body, not on the spirit.
+You remain in control.
+You can reject anything I say.
+There is no surrender of will.
+Hypnotherapy is safe, effective, and powerful.

 I'm not Christian.
 Will this still work?

 I have IBS-D specifically.
-Does this work for diarrhoea-predominant?
+Does this work for D-predominant?

 Yes.
 The protocol is studied across subtypes, with adapted imagery for IBS-D, IBS-C, and IBS-M. The signal patterns differ; the work shifts accordingly.
 The first session is partly diagnostic for exactly this reason — we calibrate to your subtype before the retraining begins.